 - Download the free Teachable app to easily access this course on mobile

 Cost – $77

 Includes 8.0 hours of Continuing Education, including 3.0 pharmacology hours

-This course is designed for the nurse new to care of the neuro patient.
+This course is designed for the nurse new to care of the acute care neuro patient.
 Whether neuro is your primary patient population, if you regularly float to units with neuro patients, or if you simply want to get more comfortable taking care of this specialty – this course is for you.

 While content is applicable to both the neurointensive care environment as well as the floor, it is also relevant to emergency department neuro patient care as well.